deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “Julian!
 Good of you to drop by!
 I see my secret elves have done their magic…”

 Julian managed a nervous smile and sat down when Ambassador Chris Rockefeller gestured invitingly toward a seat.
-He was the US Ambassador to Folctha first and foremost, but the umbrella of his duties also covered New Botany, Abeltown, Nouveau Acadia, and the Ten’gewek… the latter of which made him Julian’s boss.
+He was the US Ambassador to Folctha first and foremost, but the umbrella of his duties also covered New Botany, Abeltown, Nouveau Acadia, and the Ten’Gewek… the latter of which made him Julian’s boss.

 He was impossible to dislike.
 Charming, easy, relaxed, jocular… Julian had never put much thought into what ambassadors in general were like, but some unconscious part of his brain had prejudiced itself toward thinking they’d be universally stuffy, formal and straight-laced.